 Shortly after the destruction that took place in Chernobyl, increased levels of radioactivity were detected in Northern Europe (particularily in Sweden) coming from Northern Ukraine.
 It didn’t take a long time for Western European media find out that a nuclear accident has happened in the Soviet Union.
 In fact, the information was released in Western Europe even before the information became known in the Soviet Union.
 The truth is that the population was not informed, even days after the radioactive clouds have spread across Ukraine.

 And although the politburo tried hardily to keep the incidence secret, Mikhail Goverbachev later found himself in no position to hide the incidence due to its magnitude, and also because of the Western media’s insistence that such an event has taken place within the territory of the Soviet Union.
-No longer being able to keep a Soviet tradition alive that was characterized by secrecy and very rigid hierarchies, Mikhail Gorbachev eventually released some information, piece by piece.
+No longer being able to keep a Soviet tradition alive that was characterized, to some extent, by secrecy and rigid hierarchies, Mikhail Gorbachev eventually released some information, piece by piece.

-During the aftermath, he had lost much of his credibility, and his standing suffered as well, which further undermined the good-will of the Soviet populus which he had maintained up to that point as the new General Secretary of the Communist Party.
+During the aftermath, he had lost some of his credibility, and his standing suffered as well to some extend, which further undermined the good-will of the Populus, which he had been able to maintain.
 He received it in part because he was from a younger cohort of politicians and because he appeared a less gerontocratic candidate for leadership of the politburo in the Soviet Union.

 I highly recommend this book for your bookshelves in case you are interested in the ramifications of the nuclear fallout in Chernobyl, but especially if you have a general interest in nuclear energy.
 I recommend it to anyone interested to learn more about the risks posed by nuclear technology, if managed carelessly by human hands.
 The book is also extremely useful to readers interested in Russian energy politics.